zengsharon/ChicagoVaccineAllocation/README.md

 # ChicagoVaccineAllocation

-Analysis of data from City of Chicago Data Portal to compare vaccine distribution to measures of COVID mortality in spring of 2021
+Analysis of data from City of Chicago Data Portal to compare vaccine distribution to measures of COVID mortality in spring of 2021.

 ## Data Sources

-Datasets used in analysis were last downloaded from these sources on 9/8/21 and are also available in this repository
+Datasets used in analysis were last downloaded from these sources on 9/8/21 and are also available in this repository.

 [CDPH - Weekly Vaccinations by Zip Code](https://data.cityofchicago.org/Health-Human-Services/COVID-19-Vaccinations-by-ZIP-Code/553k-3xzc)